Veteran AP newsman, author Richard Benke dies

 Benke also played the saxophone, loved art and fishing and built his family a cabin in northern New Mexico.

-He is survived by his wife; son David Benke; daughter Anne Benke Walker; step-children Richard Kuntz, Jr., Gregory Kuntz and Kathy Kuntz; brother Donald Benke; sisters Marcia Nunnery and Barbara Pinna; sister-in-law Julie Forsberg; three step-grandchildren and one step-great-grandchild.
+He is survived by his wife of 33 years; son David Benke; daughter Anne Benke Walker and husband Byron; step-children Richard Kuntz, Jr. and wife Emma, Gregory Kuntz and Kathy Kuntz; brother Donald Benke and wife Pat; sisters Barbara Pinna and Marcia Nunnery and her husband Ed; sister-in-law Julie Forsberg; three step-grandchildren and one step-great-grandchild.